Snowflake-Labs/terraform-provider-snowflake/docs/resources/task.md

 - `warehouse` (String) The warehouse the task will use.
 Omit this parameter to use Snowflake-managed compute resources for runs of this task.
 Due to Snowflake limitations warehouse identifier can consist of only upper-cased letters.
 (Conflicts with user_task_managed_initial_warehouse_size)
 - `week_of_year_policy` (Number) Specifies how the weeks in a given year are computed. `0`: The semantics used are equivalent to the ISO semantics, in which a week belongs to a given year if at least 4 days of that week are in that year. `1`: January 1 is included in the first week of the year and December 31 is included in the last week of the year.
 For more information, check [WEEK_OF_YEAR_POLICY docs](https://docs.snowflake.com/en/sql-reference/parameters#week-of-year-policy).
 - `week_start` (Number) Specifies the first day of the week (used by week-related date functions). `0`: Legacy Snowflake behavior is used (i.e. ISO-like semantics). `1` (Monday) to `7` (Sunday): All the week-related functions use weeks that start on the specified day of the week.
 For more information, check [WEEK_START docs](https://docs.snowflake.com/en/sql-reference/parameters#week-start).
 - `when` (String) Specifies a Boolean SQL expression; multiple conditions joined with AND/OR are supported.
+When a task is triggered (based on its SCHEDULE or AFTER setting), it validates the conditions of the expression to determine whether to execute.
+If the conditions of the expression are not met, then the task skips the current run.
+Any tasks that identify this task as a predecessor also don’t run.

 ### Read-Only